Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 - Good choice of server locations

-- Free extension should be used with full VPN for greater security
+- The free extension should be used with full VPN for greater security

-GREAT VALUE:CyberGhost offers desktop apps and a free Chrome extension.
+EASY-TO-USE VPN:CyberGhost offers desktop apps and a free Chrome extension that are perfect for newbie VPN users.
 A large number of servers and top privacy features make it a good choice for Chrome browser and Chromebook users.
 45-day money-back guarantee.

 Read our full review of CyberGhost.